kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 The computation of the **salient edge map** is done as described in the Fast Motion Deblurring paper :cite:`Cho2009`.
 First the blurred views are deconvolved using a guidance PSF - in our case the parent PSF.
 The deblurred views are than filtered using a bilateral and a shock filter to remove weak color edges.
 Hence the gradients of this filtered views contain just salient edges guiding the PSF estimation.

+The quality of this edge map is influenced by the chosen non-blind deblurring method.
+Using the deconvolution in the frequency domain is very fast but yields ringing artifacts affecting the salient edge map.
+Whereas performing a spatial deconvolution with the Iterative Re-weighted Least Square (IRLS) algorithm yields a better result but it takes some more computational time.
+In the reference implementation the user can specify which deconvolution method is used.
+The default one is IRLS because an edge map without edges caused by strong deconvolution artifacts should be preferred since this edges have an influence on the PSF estimation.

 There is a closed-form solution for this energy minimization problem using Fourier transform *F* where :math:`F_1` is the Fourier transform of a delta function with a uniform energy distribution:

 .. math:: :numbered: